-Playing the chords on a jazz blues is a great way to start your journey into jazz guitar and jazz chords.
-In this video I will go over a 3 step process where you learn some basic jazz chords on a blues and turn them into tools that you can use to comp more freely and develop your own jazz blues chord melodies!
+Playing the chords on a jazz blues is a great way to start your journey into jazz guitar.
+In this video I will go over a 3 step process where you learn some basic Jazz Blues Comping and turn them into tools that you can use to comp more freely and develop your own chord vocabulary!
 All the examples are on an F jazz blues.

 One of the things I love about comping is that it is fun to play small melodies with jazz chords behind a soloist.
 Being able to play these comping melodies can be tricky.
 But it doesn’t have to be that dificult.
 In this lesson I am going to go over a three step process that will help you find the voicings and develop a varied and interesting comp on a Jazz Blues in F.

 The idea is to take the Blues in F. Go over some basic chord voicings for it.
 Take these voicings and then go over how you can use the chords to make more voicings that are easier to play melodies with.
 Talk about a few ways to make comping melodies with the voicings.
 Finallly I will go over how I might play a chorus with these more complex voicings.

 The basic chord progression and some jazz chords

 The first step is to play the 12 bar Jazz Blues with some basic chords.
 If you want to check out more about using the types of chords that I use here in example one you should check out my lesson on How To Play Jazz Chords

 If we take voicings that I used in example one and then don’t play the root as a bass note we get a smaller more flexible voicing.